Ajrarn/Natao/app/languages/welcome-en.md

 # Hello and welcome to Natao.##

-Before we go any further, know that you may adjust the size of the interface's characters by clicking on the small looking-glass icon visible within the black bar located at the top-left of the screen.
-You may also adjust the look of Natao's user-interface by clicking on the gears icon located right above the central panel.

-You are probably wondering what Natao is and what it can help you accomplish.
-The document you are currently reading should help you answer these questions.

-# Natao's Interface

-Looking at Natao's user-interface, you can notice three panels:

-- The left panel is called the "Explorer".
-It lets you organize the documents you create within Natao.
-- The center panel is called the "Editor".
-It shows the Markdown syntax as you write it.
-- The right panel is called the "Viewer".
-It shows how the text appears in its final, formatted, print-ready form.

-# Natao's Two Core Goals

-## To help you organize your documents.

-Although the Explorer panel operates the way your computer organizes files and documents, it offers additional functions:

-- The Explorer is integrated within Natao's interface.
-You may therefore navigate through your documents and edit them within the program.
-Indeed, if you were to click on one of the documents visible within the Explorer panel, the selected document would open in Natao's Editor panel, and let you start working immediately.

-- The Explorer contains examples of folder structures to help you organize your work.
-Each folder you create within the panel automatically appears with its own set of sub-folders.
-You may modify these sub-folders and create your own structures.

-- The Explorer allows you to colorize the folder names to highlight and differentiate them.

-## To help you write without worrying about formatting.

-Working on the content and the formatting of a document within the confines of a traditional desktop publishing program can be cumbersome and time-consuming.
-In order to modify a text's appearance in such program, one has to stop typing, select the text to be formated, and click on a button to change its appearance, after having gone through many options.
-Natao lets you concentrate on a document's content by doing the formatting for you.

-This is where the Markdown approach of composing documents comes in.

-What's Markdown?
+**Before We Start**

+You may have noticed in the guided tour the buttons which are designed to help you adjust Natao's appearance, or User Interface, to your liking.

+Well, start using them: adjust the magnifying glass and the open-dyslexix until you're comfrotable with Natao's User Interface.

+You can choose to change Natao's appearance even more, by going into the **Editor** panel.
+There you will find buttons which will help you add space and/or grey stripes between your document's lines.

+# So what's Natao good for?

+Natao has been designed to help you easily create elegant documents, filled with text and/or basic mathematical formulae.
-The Markdown language converts a simple text containing a few structurally significant characters into an easily readable and clearly formatted document.
-For instance:
+To do so, Natao uses a language called Markdown which converts a simple text containing a few structurally significant characters, like hashtag signs ( # ) or star signs ( * ) or greater-than signs ( > ) into an easily readable and clearly formatted document.

+Using the Markdown language lets you concentrate on your text body and not on unwieldy formatting windows, as is the case in regular word processing programs.

+Take a look at Natao's text Editor and text Viewer panels.
+You'll notice that they are very similar to each other, but for two key differences: in the Editor, single hastag ( # ) signs appear, whereas in the Viewer these have been replaced by roman numerals.
+Similarly, the double hastag ( ## ) signs seen in the Editor window have been replaced by numbers in the Viewer panel.

+You can use Markdown signs to create all sorts of design elements within whichever document you write, such as:

+# Titles

-- A line beginning with a single pound or hash sign ( # ) becomes an important title.
-A sentence beginning with two pound or hash signs appears as a less important title.
+Insert a single hash ( # ) sign in front of a word or sentence and transform that word or sentence into a title.

+ This word is not a title, but this # word is title.

+## Sub-titles

+This time we're using two hash ( ## ) signs to create a ## subtitle.

+### And we can even go further, with three hash ( ### ) signs.

+# Emphasizing words or sentences
+Star ( * ) signs can be used to emphasize some text, as the two following examples illustrate:

-- A text beginning and ending with a star sign ( * ) is highlighted, while one that begins and ends with two stars becomes even more visible.
+- A single star ( * ) sign put before and after *a portion of text* italicizes it.

-What about formatting styles?

-Natao uses style-sheets.
-A few examples of these are made available as soon as the program starts.
-You may modify them and even create your own.
+- Two star ( * ) signs put before and after **a portion of text** underline and embolden it.

+The Markdown syntax offers a lot more tools for you to format your documents properly.
+We take a look at them in Natao's other Help sections.

+By the way, the Markdown language can be used outside of Natao, to write wikis for instance.
+So learning it for Natao will pay off in the real world too.

+## What if I want to my words to be red and underlined?

+I know the feeling.

+Well, it so happens that you can personalize the appearance of Natao's default document style.

+Take a look at the top of the Editor window, and noticed the *Style* option.
+Click on it and a drop-down menu will deploy, listing a series of document style-sheets.
+By switching to any of them, you'll be able to give your document a new appearance.

+For instance, by choosing the *Test* style-sheet, you'll get to write down your first and last names, as well as the day's date at the top of a document formatted with a margin, for your teacher's notes and comments.

+Moreover, these style-sheets can be modified by you, Natao's user.
+Each change you implement will be applied to the entirety of your document.

+Yes, that's where you'll be able to underline your text's words and turn them red.

 # Next Steps

 You should now have a better idea of what Natao is and what it can allow you to accomplish.
 If you decide to go further, click on the question mark icon located at the top-right corner of Natao's interface.
 A new window will pop up and let you delve deeper into the program.

+If you want to print any of the Help documents:

+- Click on the *Settings* button, located at the top-right corner of Natao's interface,
+- Click on the *Other* thumbnail,
+- Click on the *Import* button.

+These Help document files will appear in *Documents* which will let you print them.

-I hope you will find Natao easy to use and useful to your work.
+In any event, I hope you'll find Natao easy to use and useful to your work.

 Thanks and good luck!